Denver · Highland · Jefferson Park

 Elitch Gardens Redevelopment

-The Elitch Gardens amusement-park site — ~62 acres immediately across I-25 — has been planned for a multi-billion dollar mixed-use redevelopment ("The River Mile").
+~62 acres immediately across I-25 — planned for a multi-billion dollar mixed-use redevelopment ("The River Mile").
 Cardinal Point sits squarely between Highland and that emerging riverfront district.

 03